TYNIP/FindeFilm-App/README.md

 7) Repeat the process to discover more movies based on your preferences.

 ## Limitations
-This app is for practical and educational puposes, it may not have the same features and improvements as other movie discover apps may have.
+This app is for practical and educational puposes, it may not have the same features and improvements as other movie discover apps.

 ## Getting Started
 1) Clone the repository to your local machine.